Core Course Descriptions

 Clinical practice concentration

-Clinical social work practice involves a mutual problem-solving process in which multidimensional assessment, goal setting, planned intervention and evaluation are prominent components, all of which are informed by current scientific knowledge.
+Clinical social work practice1 involves a mutual problem-solving process in which multidimensional assessment, goal setting, planned intervention and evaluation are prominent components, all of which are informed by current scientific knowledge.
 All clinical practice is grounded in the values and purposes of the social work profession.
 The goal of clinical social work is to promote effective coping with life challenges and transitions.
 This is achieved by helping people solve problems, change dysfunctional behavior, resolve emotional and interpersonal conflicts, develop and use social networks and resources, and maintain achieved capacities and strengths.
 This goal rests on the fundamental belief in the dignity of all human beings and in communal responsibility for all members of the multicultural society.

 Clinical social work practice takes place in the context of a purposeful relationship.
 The conscious use of the professional self is central in building and maintaining such relationships.
 Interventions may involve therapeutic, supportive, educational and resource- management activities.
 These interventions are based on a process of strengthening and reordering organizational structures in the lives of clients: intrapersonal (including intrapsychic), interpersonal, institutional and/or social.